jmorris0x0/terraform-provider-k8sconnect/README.md

 | Static provider configuration         | ❌ Provider config must be hardcoded at plan time                             | ✅ Use outputs, computed values, and loops dynamically                    |

-**Stop fighting Terraform's provider model.
+**Stop fighting (Terraform's provider model)[https://news.ycombinator.com/item?id=27434363].
 Start deploying to any cluster, from any module, in any order.**

 ---